alantech/alanlang-docs/docs/tutorial.md

 }
 ```

-But it can be made it work pretty easily:
+But it can be made to work pretty easily:

 ```fn
 fn add(a: string, b: string) -> string = a.concat(b);